Detroit Stories: Hard rock origins in Detroit, Michigan

 Cooper was born and raised in Detroit, however, his family moved to Arizona when he was ten years old.
-He formed his first band in Phoenix, later moving to Los Angeles in an attempt at musical success, however, they were not able to find commercial success until they returned to Detroit to play music.
-The band's hard rock, infused with psychedelic influences in their early records did not sell well in Los Angeles, but rather found itself more at home in Detroit.
+He formed his first band in Phoenix, later moving to Los Angeles in an attempt at musical success, however, they were not able to find success until they returned to Detroit.
+The band's hard rock, infused with psychedelic influences in their early work did not do well in Los Angeles, but rather found itself more at home in Detroit.

-The Alice Cooper band had begun to garner a reputation, seen in the rumours that spread through the country of Vincent Furnier (Alice Cooper front man, later Alice Cooper in solo work) ripping the head off of a chicken and drinking its blood on stage.
-This reputation managed to find a home in Detroit, Furnier stating that "Detroit understood us" as they began to frequent more shows in Detroit by 1969, before permanently moving there several months later in 1970.
+The Alice Cooper band had begun to garner a reputation, seen in the rumours that spread through the country of Vincent Furnier (Alice Cooper front man, who adopted the Alice Cooper name as his own during the band period.
+He kept the Alice moniker for his solo work) ripping the head off of a chicken and drinking its blood on stage.
+This reputation managed to find a home in Detroit, Cooper stating that "Detroit understood us" as they began to frequent more shows in Detroit by 1969, before permanently moving there several months later in 1970.

 Cooper's specific brand of 'shock rock' was birthed in Detroit with their theatrical and strange performances.
-Furnier would appear in front of audiences with a boa constrictor around him, the band would frequently perform cross-dressed and could perform a mock execution on Furnier during the show.
+Cooper would appear in front of audiences with a boa constrictor around him, the band would frequently perform cross-dressed and could perform a mock execution on Cooper during the show.
 The Alice Cooper bands hard-rock and reaction provoking performances grew out of Detroit, as they would perform alongside other famous Detroit rockers such as MC5 and The Stooges.
 As stated by Cooper, Detroit Stories is a record that attempts to take audiences back to this time in Detroit, as he believes it to be the "home of hard rock".